nashory/gans-collection.torch/README.md

 (e.g) python run.py --type dcgan
 ~~~

-## How to see generated images in real-time?
+## Display GUI : How to see generated images in real-time?
 step by step instruction:
 ~~~
 1. set server-related options(ip, port, etc.) in "script.opts.lua"